dfe-analytical-services/ees-data-screener/README.md

 This will not QA the content of your data, instead it will assess the structure and formatting that is required in the [new data standards](https://teams.microsoft.com/l/channel/19%3A1bdf09280fd94df09f0d42e19cb251fb%40thread.skype/tab%3A%3A638782f8-c3cf-423f-b63c-2e5709c64b9b?groupId=679b2376-8c8c-4062-a1c9-0744ce5ac88f&tenantId=fad277c9-c60a-4da1-b5f3-b3b8b34a82f9).

+The [wiki](https://github.com/lauraselby/data-screener/wiki) contains pages on the working task list as well as providing a place to suggest future developments to this project.

 If you have any questions about this project please contact cameron.race@education.gov.uk.

 <br>